julienrull/ghoul/README.md

 ## Templating

 Ghoul came with its own templating system on top of GO template.
-You can define layouts template that will wrap the rendered layout.
+You can define layouts that will wrap the rendered template.

 ```go
     var server = router.NewServer()